xenloops/securityKB/tools/triage.md

 Validate the context:

-   * Is the data input controlled by a user?
+   * Is the data input controlled by a user or other untrusted system?
    * Is it sanitized or escaped before it hits the dangerous sink/output?

 Mark false positives.
-Mature organizations have a Security Center of Excellence with a findings review board.
+Mature organizations have a Security Center of Excellence with a findings review board to consult with.
 If a finding doesn't look exploitable:

-   1. Mark it as proposed not exploitable (or similar verbiage for the tool).
+   1. Mark it as **proposed not exploitable** (or similar verbiage for the tool).
-   2. Document why you think it’s not exploitable (with code evidence).
+   2. Document why you think it’s not exploitable (with evidence).
    3. Route the finding for the appropriate review (this step may wait until all findings are addressed).

 If the finding is valid: